ak47-bugBuster/webreathe-demotest/README.md

-# IoT Monitoring Demo Website
+# Monitoring Demo Website

 ## Project Goal

-This project is a demo website to **simulate and monitor IoT devices**.
+This project is a demo website to **simulate and monitor devices**.
 These virtual devices generate **fake data** (e.g., temperature or speed), and the site displays their status, history, and errors in a visual format.

 ---